South Africa & Lesotho: Fall 2011

 The “gold” will be the amazing people and varied cultures of Southern Africa.
 We will meet, live and worship with these beautiful people and learn from them.
 We will visit and study in major urban areas such as Capetown and Johannesburg.
 We will also live and study in rural, mountainous Lesotho.
 Our lodging will be dormitory style and homestays.
 You will stay in both elegant and humble surroundings.
 But I promise it will be an African adventure.

-ESTIMATED COST: on campus tuition, room and board plus $1,600 travel (cost may be adjusted due to changes in currency exchange rates and air fares)
+Estimated Cost: on campus tuition, room and board plus $1,600 travel fee (cost may be adjusted due to changes in currency exchange rates and air fares)

 CCSSC 201 Cross-cultural Social Science 3 SH